pawelmalak/basic-boilerplate/readme.md

 └── .gitignore
 ```

-`gulp work` is the main development task.
+:wrench: `gulp work` is the main development task.
 It will do a few things:
 1. Compile Sass and Pug into CSS and HTML and put them into /tmp folder creating the following structure:
 ```
 ├── tmp